 - Runs for up to 120 minutes, then automatically recharges and resumes cleaning to complete the entire job

-- AeroForce Cleaning System loosens, lifts & suctions dirt with up to 10x more air power
+- AeroForce Cleaning System with Carpet Boost automatically provides up to 10x the air power on carpets and rugs

 It first came out in 2015, and was the first Roomba that you could pair with and operate from your smartphone.
 It is equipped with Auto-Detect Floor Type, Improved Edge Cleaning Technology, Same Enhanced Debris Extractor, HEPA filters with intention of giving the maximum result of cleaning to its users.